 What Are Sod Prices?

-Laying new sod is an exciting adventure that helps improve the curb appeal of your property for an average price of $150 to $450 per pallet.
-Understanding the factors affecting sod prices can help homeowners know what to expect when installing grass sod.
+Laying new sod helps improve the curb appeal of a property for a price of $150 to $450 per pallet, or $300 on average.
+Understanding the factors affecting sod prices can help homeowners know what to expect.

-When it’s time to upgrade the appearance of a worn-out lawn, two options are available: seeding grass or laying new sod.
-While seeding grass can be cheaper, it’s a much longer process that can take up to two years for a thick, lush lawn to fully flourish.
-For a quick and effective method to instantly up your curb appeal, laying new sod is an attractive choice for most homeowners.
+When it’s time to consider the cost of a new lawn, homeowners generally have two options: seeding grass or laying new sod.
+While hydroseeding costs less on average, it’s a much longer process that can take up to 2 years for a thick, lush lawn to fully flourish.
+For a quick and effective method to instantly increase curb appeal, laying new sod is an attractive choice for most homeowners.

 Sod prices can vary due to regional differences, the type of grass, and the amount of sod that needs to be laid.
 Sod can be sold by the pallet, per square foot, per square yard, or by the roll.
-The average price per square foot is $0.60, which does not include installation.
-Though laying sod over a large lawn can seem like a daunting task, enjoying healthy, green grass within a matter of days may be worth the cost and effort to boost the appearance and value of your property.
+According to HomeAdvisor, sod prices per pallet range from $150 to $450, with an average cost of $300, not including installation.
+Though laying sod over a large lawn can seem like a daunting task, enjoying healthy, green grass within a matter of days may be worth the cost and effort to boost the appearance and value of a property.

 How to Calculate Sod Prices

 Sod prices are based on a number of factors that include the unit of measure (roll, square foot, pallet, and more), the variety of grass, installation costs, delivery price, and regional location.
-Purchasing sod for 1/5 of an acre costs on average $3,025 and $8,025.
-According to HomeAdvisor, the average cost to install grass sod is $1,800.
-Choosing to install sod on your own may require the use of additional equipment such as a sod-cutter to remove old grass, compost/fertilizer, a tamping roller, topsoil, and more.
-These items are included during a professional installation, which means the flat rate may be cheaper than a DIY installation.
-The price of a pallet of the most popular kinds of sod grass range between $160 to $385 per pallet.
+Purchasing sod for 1/5 of an acre costs on average between $3,025 and $8,025.
+The average cost to install grass sod is $2,000.
+Choosing to install sod on their own may require homeowners to use additional equipment such as a sod cutter to remove old grass, compost/fertilizer, a tamping roller, topsoil, and more.
+These items are included during a professional installation, which means the flat rate may be cheaper than the cost of a DIY installation.
+The price of one pallet of the most popular kinds of sod grass ranges from $150 to $450.

 How to Estimate Sod Quantity

-Now that you know how to calculate sod prices for purchasing and installing new sod, it’s time to figure out how to calculate sod quantity.
-The final price will vary based on the type of sod you choose, but these calculations can help determine the overall sod quantity needed.
+After homeowners have learned how to calculate sod prices for purchasing and installing new sod, it’s time to figure out how to calculate sod quantity.
+The final price will vary based on the type of sod, but these calculations can help determine the overall sod quantity needed.
+Homeowners can follow the steps below to determine how much sod they need for their project.

 - If purchasing new sod by the square foot, multiply the total square feet by the square foot sod price like so: 2,383 x 0.55 = $1,310.65.